Regulating Onshore Petroleum Operations

 This Decree-Law cannot alter Parliamentary Laws or take on powers exclusively assigned to Parliament by Article 95 of the RDTL Constitution (CRDTL).
 It cannot legislate on matters enumerated in CRDTL Article 96, including definitions of new crimes, without an explicit Parliamentary authorization.
-Many sections of this law expand or alter Petroleum Activities Law 9/2005.
-Parliament should review and revise that Law before this Onshore Decree-Law is considered.
-After that, a simpler version of this Decree-Law, together a model Production-Sharing Contract, can establish specific regulations for onshore petroleum activities.
+Many sections of this law expand or alter Petroleum Activities Law 9/2005, and Parliament should therefore review and revise that Law before this Onshore Decree-Law is considered.
+After that, a simpler version of this Decree-Law, together with a model Production-Sharing Contract, can establish specific regulations for onshore petroleum activities.

 The Law should maximize public benefits while safeguarding public rights.

 Regulatory bodies are responsible protect the public interest, not to give away Timor-Leste’s wealth to private companies.
 If a company doesn’t want to come here because our rules are too strict and/or force them to share too many of their profits with our people, that’s their problem, not ours.
 Timor-Leste's regulations should be designed to attract only companies which appreciate that they should contribute to the well-being of our people in return for profiting from our natural resources, rather than bring in all sorts of ''investors" who wish to exploit our resources, people and loopholes.

 Prioritize public interests, not resource extraction.